HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_09/Check_Points_Ch09.md

 The second line of output is based on the i from main and the static class variable called j.

 The third line of output is based on the static class variable called j.

+## 9.32 ##
+Within an instance method or a constructor, this is a reference to the current object — the object whose method or constructor is being called.
+You can refer to any member of the current object from within an instance method or a constructor by using this.